Michal Gottwald

 Michal Gottwald (born 29 April 1981) is a Slovak former professional footballer who played as a forward.

 Club career

 Gottwald has previously played for Dukla Banská Bystrica, MŠK Žilina and Slovan Bratislava in the Slovak Superliga.
-He had a spell in the Greek Super League with OFI Crete and in the Greek Beta Ethniki with Agios Nikolaos F.C.
+He had a spell in the Super League Greece with OFI and in the Greek Beta Ethniki with Agios Nikolaos F.C.
 He also had a brief spell with Legia Warsaw in the Polish Ekstraklasa.